Kenya Coastal Trees: the joy of tree planting

 An important team activity

 At Vipingo Ridge the engagement of our team is very important to us.
+Sustainability is also one of our core values.
 We also aspire for all of our team share our focus on the environment and conservation efforts.
 We encourage personal development to learn about our surroundings.
-One of our volunteer homeowners (Vicki, pictured) took time with the team to explain more about the sights and smells, medicinal properties, ecological benefits of the trees they would be planting.
+One of our volunteer homeowners (Vicki, pictured) took time with the team to explain more about the sights and smells, medicinal properties, ecological benefits of the trees they would be planting at a team tree planting activity.

-Why not take a look at our tree planting golf event?
+Why not take a look at an example of a tree planting golf event?
 Or learn more about our rewilding program.

 Next